The Chosen Adventures: Production

+Dallas Jenkins drew inspiration for The Chosen Adventures from "Jesus Loves the Little Children," the third episode of the first season of The Chosen.

 Development

 On September 20, 2024 Dallas Jenkins announced that his production company 5&2 Studios was developing several spinoff TV projects set in the universe of The Chosen TV series at the 2024 ChosenCon (The Chosen Insiders Conference) fan convention in Orlando.
 These TV projects included The Chosen Adventures, a children's animated comedy television series featuring two young children from Capernaum named Abby and Joshua, who encounter Jesus and His disciples.

 During an interview with the Catholic News Agency, Jenkins said that the inspiration for The Chosen Adventures came from Jesus interacting with several children including Abigail and Joshua in "Jesus Loves the Little Children," the third episode of the first season of The Chosen.
 Due to favorable reception from both adult and children viewers, Jenkins decided to create an animated television series featuring the two characters, stating that "it [would] really allow us to explore a whimsy and a playfulness that you can really dig into with animation in a fresh way."
 Jenkins also said that the show sought to appeal to both children and adult viewers by "grounding it in The Chosen way."
 Jenkins said that the animated series' aim was to promote the Gospel message and foster curiosity about Jesus among children by blending "humor, heart and spiritual truth."
 He added that the series sought to portray Jesus as "real, relatable, and life-changing."
 Jenkins also said that the series strove to remain faithful to the Scriptures while incorporating colorful animation and comedic elements like talking animals.

 The series was co-produced by 5&2 Studios and Amazon MGM Studios.
-Jenkins served as executive producer while Ryan Swanson served as the series' writer, executive producer, and showrunner.
+Jenkins served as executive producer while Ryan Swanson served as writer, executive producer, and showrunner.
 Other executive producers included Chris Juen, Chad Gundersen, Keith Alcorn, Kellen Erskine, and Derral Eves.
 The series was produced by Erin Elizabeth Gardner and co-produced by Myesha Gosselin.